 9.3 Positive and Neutral Messages

-You will find yourself writing many emails and letters in your career.
+You will find yourself creating many emails and letters in your career.
 Most will be positive or neutral in approach.
 Positive messages convey good news or work to establish good will, such as when announcing a new hire or confirming an agreement.
 Neutral messages are highly routine messages that carry little if any emotional content, such as when conveying updates to directives or procedures for processing manual account updates.
 These messages drive the day-to-day work of organizations, enabling new relationships to form, reinforcing existing ones, exchanging ideas and information, and responding to need and opportunity.
 Examples of these such messages include the following:

 Positive messages examples: claim acceptances and adjustments, invitations, invitation confirmations, appreciation messages, good news announcements, recommendation letters